-Well, remember, you are shooting a property first and what is the number one thing that all properties have in common?
+Remember, you are shooting a property first, and what is the number one thing that all properties have in common?
 They are never the same!

-Each home you will enter will have its own weird corks.
-Some will have been built in the ’40s some in the ’70s and, some will be modern-day.
+Each home you will enter will have its weird corks.
+Some will have been built in the ’40s, some in the ’70s, and some will be modern-day.

 So, think basic here.
-You know each house will have a certain level of uncertainty, and first and for most, you are there to capture a home in its entirety!
+You know each house will have a certain level of uncertainty, and first and foremost, you are there to capture a home in its entirety!
 A lens that is versatile here is KEY!

 Pro-Tip: how wide is too wide?

-Remember a little efficacy comes in the play when shooting with wide-angle lenses.
-The wider you go the more the image is distorted making the room feel much bigger than it actually is.
+Remember, a little efficacy comes into play when shooting with wide-angle lenses.
+The wider you go, the more the image is distorted, making the room feel much bigger than it is.

-Protect yourself and do not allow agents to pressure you into using a lens that is so wide that it miss represents a room.
-Misrepresenting a room can lead to claims of false advertisements something you want to stay away from.
+Protect yourself, and do not allow agents to pressure you into using a lens that is so wide that it represents a room.
+Misrepresenting a room can lead to claims of false advertisements, something you want to avoid.